“Doing Discovery” in Family Law Cases: Interrogatories and Requests for Production

 If you have good reason, you can object.
 Your reason/s would need to be:

-Relevance – If you think the information the other party asked for is not relevant to the case.
+Relevance – If you think the info the other party asked for is not relevant to the case.
 Beware of this objection.
 "Relevant" can mean anything related to your case.
-It does not have to be the most important information to your case.
+It does not have to be the most important info to your case.

 Privilege – If anything they asked for is a communication (letter, e-mail) between you and a lawyer, doctor, counselor, or Domestic Violence or Sexual Assault Advocate.